plasne/openid-connect/implementation.md

 -   CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).

 -   CLIENT_SECRET - This is the client secret (step 3 from the Azure AD Application section above) for the CLIENT_ID.
-If you set this setting, you never need to set KEYVAULT_CLIENT_SECRET_URL.

 ### Recommended